greenelab/deep-review/sections/06_discussion.md

 scientists to share their hard-won data.
 Unfortunately, it's precisely those data that would help to power deep learning in the domain.
 Efforts are underway to recognize those who promote an ecosystem of rigorous sharing and analysis [@doi:10.1038/ng.3830].

 The sharing of high-quality, labeled datasets will be especially valuable.
 In addition, researchers who invest time to preprocess datasets to be suitable for deep learning can make the preprocessing code (e.g., Basset [@tag:Kelley2016_basset]) and cleaned data (e.g., MoleculeNet [@tag:Wu2017_molecule_net]) publicly available to catalyze further research.
-As discussed in the Categorize section, there are complex privacy and legal issues involved in sharing patient data and deep learning models trained with it as well as recent techniques to mitigate these concerns.
-Furthermore, in some domains, some of the best training data has been generated privately, for example, high-throughput chemical screening at pharmaceutical companies, and there is little expectation or incentive for this data to be shared. `TODO: this last line is fairly pessimistic, is there something better to say?`
+As discussed in the Categorize section, there are complex privacy and legal issues involved in sharing patient data and deep learning models trained with it but also recent techniques to mitigate these concerns.
+Furthermore, in some domains, some of the best training data has been generated privately, for example, high-throughput chemical screening data at pharmaceutical companies.

-*Reproducibiliy is important for science to progress.
-In the context of deep learning applied to advance human healthcare, does reproducibility have different requirements or alternative connotations?
-With vast hyperparameter spaces, massively heterogeneous and noisy biological data sets, and black box interpretability problems, how can we best ensure reproducible models?
-What might a clinician, or policy maker, need to see in a deep model in order to influence healthcare decisions?
-Or, is deep learning a hypothesis generation machine that requires manual validation?
-DeepChem and DragoNN are worth discussing here.*
+There is little expectation or incentive for this private data to be shared.
+`TODO: this last line is fairly pessimistic, is there something better to say?
+Is it possible to create the right incentives and/or protect proprietary data?`

+Code sharing and open source licensing is essential for continued progress in this domain.
+Even though some journals have improved requirements about code availability at the time of publication, there remain many opportunities to do better.
+Preprints are firmly established in many areas of machine learning and are becoming increasingly popular in the biomedical domain.
+We advocate that code repositories are made available alongside preprints instead of waiting until publication, especially because some important work in this field is never published in a conference or journal.
+In addition, it is important for authors to share not only code for their core models but also scripts and code used for data cleaning (see above) and hyperparameter optimization.
+These improve reproducibility and serve as documentation of the detailed decisions that impact model performance but may not be exhaustively captured in a manuscript's methods text. `TODO: there are many other things that could be added here (e.g. licensing), but I'm not sure much time to spend on issues that are not deep learning-specific; maybe cite some good existing work?)`

+Because many deep learning models are often built using one of several popular deep learning frameworks, it is also possible to directly share trained predictive models.
+The availability of pre-trained models can accelerate research, with image classifiers as an apt example.
+A pre-trained neural network can be quickly fine-tuned on new data and used in transfer learning, both discussed below.  `TODO: bring up image-encoding for variant classification that used pre-trained image classifier?` "Model zoos", collections of pre-trained models, are not yet common in biomedical domains but have started to appear in genomics applications [@tag:Angermueller2016_single_methyl
+@tag:Dragonn]. `TODO: other examples, possibly from Categorize or Treat?`

+DeepChem [@tag:AltaeTran2016_one_shot @tag:DeepChem @tag:Wu2017_molecule_net]
+and DragoNN [@tag:Dragonn] exemplify the benefits of sharing code under an open source license and pre-trained models. `TODO: it would be great to add more positive examples and encourage these, any suggestions?` DeepChem, which targets drug discovery and quantum chemistry, has actively encouraged and received community contributions of learning algorithms and benchmarking datasets.
+As a consequence, it now supports of a large suite of machine learning approaches, both deep learning and competing strategies, that can be run on diverse test cases.
+This realistic, continual evaluation will play a critical role in assessing which techniques are most promising for chemical screening and drug discovery.
+Like formal, organized challenges such as the ENCODE-DREAM *in vivo* Transcription Factor Binding Site Prediction Challenge [@tag:Dream_tf_binding], `TODO: placeholder URL until the pre-print is available` DeepChem provides a forum for the fair, critical evaluations that are not always conducted in individual methodological papers, which can be biased toward favoring a new proposed algorithm.
+DragoNN, Deep RegulAtory GenOmic Neural Networks, offers not only code and a model zoo but also a detailed tutorial and partner package for simulating training data.
+These resources, especially the ability to simulate datasets that are sufficiently complex to demonstrate the challenges of training neural networks but small enough to train quickly on a CPU, are important for (human) training and attracting machine learning researchers to problems in genomics and healthcare.
+We have even included DragoNN and hands-on model training into the curriculum of a graduate student course.

 ### Multimodal, multi-task, and transfer learning